nosana-ci/docs.nosana.com/docs/hosts/grid-windows.md

 :::

-For detailed instructions on how to install WSL and run Ubuntu 22.04, follow the tutorial linked below:
+For detailed instructions on how to install WSL2 and run Ubuntu 22.04, follow the tutorial linked below:

 [How to Install Ubuntu on WSL2](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#1-overview)